HomeGuidesAPI ReferenceChangelog

 Baseline Regions

-Learn how to identify tariffs with baseline regions and determine the correct baseline region for rate calculations.
+Identify tariffs with baseline regions and choose the correct territoryId for rate calculations.

 Each tariff in our database includes a list of tariff properties, which can be found in the properties list in the JSON response.
 You can request these properties to be returned in the results of the Get Tariffs API by including populateProperties=true in your request.
 If you find a territoryId property in the returned list with a propertyTypes value of RATE_CRITERIA, then at least one rate on the tariff varies according to the customer's location within the utility's service area.
 This means it has a baseline region.